hamler-lang/docs/Cheatsheet.md

 -- f has value "red"

 g = case rgb of Green -> "red"; _ -> "not red"
--- g has valur "not red"
+-- g has value "not red"

 ```